Shrimp Scampi Recipe

 The key to making great scampi is not overcooking the shrimp.
 Perfectly cooked shrimp are opaque and juicy, but if you overcook them, they’ll curl up, get tough, and super chewy.

-• Cook the Garlic with the Wine Ava Seasoning.
+• Cook the garlic and wine.
 First, heat the butter along with olive oil in a large skillet over medium-high heat.
 Next, add the garlic, and cook it for about 20 seconds to release the fragrance.
 Finally, stir in the wine, along with the salt, pepper, and red pepper flakes.
-Bring to a simmer for about 2 minutes, or until liquid is reduced by half.
+Bring to a simmer for about a couple of minutes, or until the liquid is reduced by half.

-• Cook the Shrimp.
+• Cook the shrimp.
 Shrimp time!
-Add the peeled, deveined shrimp to the skillet, and cook them for 2 to 3 minutes, or until they turn pink and opaque on all sides.
+Add the peeled, deveined shrimp to the skillet, and cook them for 2-3 minutes, or until they turn pink and opaque on all sides.

-• Finish the Dish.
-Once the shrimp are cooked, stir in the parsley and lemon juice, and cook the scampi for just 30 seconds more.
-Remove the skillet from heat, and serve immediately.
+• Finish.
+Once the shrimp are cooked, stir in the parsley and lemon juice, and cook the scampi for 30 seconds more.
+Take the skillet off the heat and serve right away over al dente pasta—or enjoy it just as it is.

-• Don’t Overcook Shrimp: It’s crucial to cook the shrimp just until they’re opaque and juicy, as overcooking leads to chewy shrimp.
+• Don’t overcook the shrimp: It’s crucial to cook the shrimp just until they’re opaque and juicy, as overcooking leads to chewy shrimp.

-• Make Shrimp “Stock:” For even more flavor, simmer the tails or shells from your shrimp with the wine for about ten minutes before adding it to the pan.
-You may need to add water in order not to simmer all the wine away.
+• Make shrimp stock: For even more flavor, simmer the tails or shells from your shrimp with the wine for about ten minutes before adding it to the pan.
+You may need to add water so you don’t simmer all the wine away.

 Shrimp scampi on top of spaghetti with lemon wedges